brunofauth/nsxiv/README.md

   disk space for prettiness, that's the selling point!

 * Highlight markers are now big, loud, obnoxious and occupy a significant part of each image, so that you never overlook them!
-    - TODO: tint images blue when selected
+Furthermore, the whole image gets tinted red (thats adjustable) behind said marker.
+There's really no way to miss it.

 ----------------------